 At the base, it reads

 This is our cry.
 This is our prayer.
 For building peace in this world

-At the top of the three legged pedestal is the bronze figure of a girl holding a gold origami crane high over her head.
-Surrounding it are glass cases displaying 1000’s of paper cranes made and sent from schools all around the world.
+At the top of the three-legged pedestal is the bronze figure of a girl holding a gold origami crane high over her head.
+Surrounding it are glass cases displaying thousands of paper cranes made and sent from schools all around the world.

 The child represented on the monument is generally thought to be Sadako-san, do you know her brave story and how an origami crane came to be a symbol of world peace?